Hard and Uncomfortable Truths

 You are not special.
 You are not a beautiful and unique snowflake.

 Yes, I stole that line from Fight Club.
-Fact is, 99% of us are not game-changers.
+The fact is, 99% of us are not game-changers.
 We are not unique.
 We are not worthy of attention.
 That includes "celebrities."
 Yet for some reason, we all think our crap doesn't stink, and the world owes us.
 Well, the world owes you nothing.
 I don't mean that in a nihilistic way.
 To me, it's liberating.
 You want success, you earn it.
 You're entitled to nothing.

 Most of the people you know don't like you - and they never will.